Skip to content

 • Net ROI: 1,370,000 (cumulative profit minus initial investment)

-This model estimates payback occurring in approximately 9 months, with growing annual returns thereafter.
+This model estimates payback occurring in about 9 to 10 months, with growing annual returns thereafter.
 The calculation does not account for inflation, tax, debt service, or seasonal revenue fluctuations.

 Common scenarios where this matters